amplication/docs/docs/how-to/platform-console.md

 Private plugins allow you to create custom functionality specific to your organization's needs.
 These can be added to templates or directly to services.

 :::note
-Creating and managing private plugins requires an Enterprise plan or higher.
+Creating and managing private plugins requires an Enterprise plan.
 :::

 ### Creating a Private Plugin